WASHINGTON (AP) -- The Commerce Department reports on September U.S. home construction Tuesday at 8:30 a.m. Eastern.

-SALES DROP: Economists expect that housing starts last month fell 3.8 percent to a seasonally adjusted annual rate of 1.16 million, according to a survey by data firm FactSet.
-Housing starts would have slipped from a pace in July that at 1.21 million was the highest since November 2007.
+SALES DROP: Economists expect that housing starts last month rose 2.1 percent to a seasonally adjusted annual rate of 1.15 million, according to a survey by data firm FactSet.
+Builders are breaking ground on fewer homes after starts peaked in June at 1.21 million, which was the highest level since the start of the Great Recession in late 2007.

-The National Association of Home Builders/Wells Fargo builder sentiment index released Wednesday rose this month to 62, up from 61 in August.
+The National Association of Home Builders/Wells Fargo builder sentiment index released Monday rose this month to 64.
 The last time the reading was higher was October 2005 at 68.

 - housing starts